Chart Color Schemes

 Skennars Head is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Skennars Head's cultural diversity was found to be below average, with 87.8% of its population born in Australia, 93.1% being citizens, and 96.2% speaking English only at home.
-Christianity was the predominant religion in Skennars Head, comprising 57.5% of people, compared to 42.2% across Rest of NSW.
-The top three ancestry groups were English (30.7%), Australian (28.0%), and Irish (13.4%).
+The predominant religion in Skennars Head is Christianity, accounting for 57.5% of the population, compared to 42.2% across Rest of NSW.
+The top three ancestry groups are English (30.7%), Australian (28.0%), and Irish (13.4%).

 Frequently Asked Questions - Diversity